Entangled subspaces and generic local state discrimination with pre-shared entanglement: Generic local state discrimination with pre-shared entanglement

-such that $(u_a^\t {v_b} \neq 0 \iff a= b)$, where the transpose can equivalently be taken with respect to any product basis of $\V$. \end{theorem} Note that this statement indeed does not depend on the choice of product basis over which the transpose is taken, since any two product bases are related by a product change of basis $A=A_1 \otimes \dots \otimes A_m \in \GL(\V)$, and
+for which $(u_a^\t {v_b} \neq 0 \iff a= b)$, where the transpose can equivalently be taken with respect to any product basis of $\V$. \end{theorem} Note that this statement indeed does not depend on the choice of product basis over which the transpose is taken, since any two product bases are related by a product change of basis $A=A_1 \otimes \dots \otimes A_m \in \GL(\V)$, and

 Also note that, if the Hermitian inner product is preferred, an alternative (equivalent) statement is that there exist $[u_1],\dots,[u_n] \in \Ima_{\proj \V} ([\overline{w}])$ such that ${({\braket{u_a}{v_b}}\neq 0 \iff a= b)}$, where $\overline{w}$ denotes the complex conjugate of $w$ with respect to any product basis of $\W$.